Working out the finances so you can attend Ashland

 - Will be enrolled full-time in a degree program and paying full tuition and fees

 - Meet standards required in the Financial Aid Satisfactory Academic Progress Policy.

 Q. I’m attending less than full-time.
 Is there aid for me?

 A. Students attending less than full-time may still qualify for some types of aid including the Ohio College Opportunity Grant, Federal Pell Grant, and Federal Direct Loans.
 Complete the FAFSA to find out if you qualify.
 Ashland University financial aid awards are only available to full-time students who pay the undergraduate, traditional comprehensive tuition rate.

 Q. Will living off campus affect my financial aid?

 A. It may.
 If you are living on campus and want to move off, check with the Financial Aid Office before you move to find out if your plans will impact your financial aid package.

 Q. When do I receive my financial aid?

 A. If we’ve received all required paperwork, aid will be disbursed to your account before the beginning of the term to which it applies.
-Please note: Federal Pell Grants, Federal Direct and Parent Loans, Federal Perkins Loans and private education loans aren’t credited to your account until 10 days before each term begins.
+Please note: Federal Pell Grants, Federal Direct and Parent Loans, and private education loans aren’t credited to your account until 10 days before each term begins.
 Only when these payments are received will they appear on your billing statement.
 If you are eligible for a refund, it will be available after you attend your first class or complete an academic activity in an online course.

 Q. I’ll be attending another institution at the same time as AU.
 What do I do about financial aid?